-- 6. Set the ashpan in position as shown in Fig 3. - An ashpan handle is supplied for when the stove is in use. - Place stove in the desired location as shown in POSITIONING AND INSTALLATION on page 9.
-Take care not to damage the floor surface.

-- Adjust the stove levelling bolts on each of the feet until the stove is level.
-Check that it is evenly supported and does not rock on an uneven floor.
-Take care not to damage the floor surface. - If there are any gaps between any of the cast iron panels or flue components, these should be filled with CLARKE fire cement.
+- 3. Set the ashpan in position in the stove. - An ashpan handle is supplied for when the stove is in use. - Position the stove in the desired location as shown in POSITIONING AND INSTALLATION.
+Take care not to damage the floor surface. - 5.
+If there are any gaps between any of the cast iron panels or flue components, these should be filled with fire cement.
 This is necessary to prevent smoke or any other emissions.

-• Clarke fire cement can be overpainted with CLARKE stove paint.
+CLARKE fire cement can be overpainted with stove paint.